TilmanNeumann/integer-sequence-search/README.md

 This project comes with a sample OEIS data file (data/stripped.txt).
 You may replace it with the latest data file from http://oeis.org/pages.html.
 Please take note of the OEIS license, see http://oeis.org/LICENSE.

 There is no documentation and no support, so you should be ready to start exploring the source code.
-The main class where you start a search is class IntegerSequenceSearch.
+The main class where you start a search is de.tilman_neumann.iss.IntegerSequenceSearch.

 ## Remarks